36,734 Shares in American Airlines Group Inc. (NASDAQ:AAL) Bought by Tuttle Tactical Management

 Other hedge funds have also recently modified their holdings of the company.
 CWM LLC raised its holdings in American Airlines Group by 689.1% during the third quarter.
 CWM LLC now owns 2,454 shares of the airline’s stock worth $30,000 after purchasing an additional 2,143 shares during the last quarter.
 Hexagon Capital Partners LLC acquired a new position in shares of American Airlines Group in the third quarter worth $28,000.
 Acadian Asset Management LLC acquired a new position in shares of American Airlines Group in the third quarter worth $32,000.
 Berman Capital Advisors LLC raised its holdings in shares of American Airlines Group by 69.5% in the third quarter.
 Berman Capital Advisors LLC now owns 2,753 shares of the airline’s stock worth $33,000 after acquiring an additional 1,129 shares during the last quarter.
 Finally, Nachman Norwood & Parrott Inc acquired a new position in shares of American Airlines Group in the third quarter worth $43,000.
 44.41% of the stock is owned by hedge funds and other institutional investors.

 A number of equities analysts have recently weighed in on the company.
-Raymond James cut American Airlines Group from a “market perform” rating to an “underperform” rating in a report on Monday, November 30th.
-140166 boosted their price target on American Airlines Group from $8.00 to $10.00 and gave the stock a “negative” rating in a report on Thursday, January 14th.
+Exane BNP Paribas assumed coverage on American Airlines Group in a report on Friday, November 13th.
+They issued a “neutral” rating and a $13.00 price target for the company.
+Zacks Investment Research raised American Airlines Group from a “sell” rating to a “hold” rating and set a $15.00 price objective for the company in a research report on Wednesday, December 2nd.
+140166 lifted their price objective on American Airlines Group from $8.00 to $10.00 and gave the company a “negative” rating in a research report on Thursday, January 14th.
 Jefferies Financial Group started coverage on American Airlines Group in a research report on Tuesday, November 17th.
 They issued an “underperform” rating for the company.
-Deutsche Bank Aktiengesellschaft downgraded American Airlines Group from a “buy” rating to a “hold” rating and lifted their price objective for the company from $18.00 to $20.00 in a research report on Friday, December 11th.
-Finally, BNP Paribas started coverage on American Airlines Group in a research report on Friday, November 13th.
-They issued a “neutral” rating and a $13.00 price objective for the company.
+Finally, Raymond James downgraded American Airlines Group from a “market perform” rating to an “underperform” rating in a research report on Monday, November 30th.
 Eleven investment analysts have rated the stock with a sell rating, nine have issued a hold rating and one has issued a buy rating to the company.
 The company currently has an average rating of “Hold” and a consensus price target of $14.76.

 American Airlines Group (NASDAQ:AAL) last issued its quarterly earnings data on Thursday, October 22nd.
 The airline reported ($5.54) EPS for the quarter, topping the Zacks’ consensus estimate of ($5.62) by $0.08.
 The company had revenue of $3.17 billion for the quarter, compared to analyst estimates of $2.81 billion.
 The company’s revenue for the quarter was down 73.4% compared to the same quarter last year.
 During the same quarter in the prior year, the firm earned $1.42 EPS.
 Equities analysts predict that American Airlines Group Inc. will post -19.77 earnings per share for the current fiscal year.